Recommender systems based on graph embedding techniques: A comprehensive review: Bipartite graph embedding for recommendation

 \subsection{Recommendation with temporal user-item interactions}

-Temporal factors in recommender systems mainly derive from the following situations: (1) New user-item interactions are occurring over time by existing users' new interactions with more items and entrances of new users and items.
-(2) User's long-term and short-term preferences for items are usually changing.
-By dynamically updating the embeddings of users and items, the real-time recommendation \cite{abbar2013real, albalawi2019toward, ma2020temporal}, a new framework for the recommendation based on temporal interactions, realizes the learning and preservation of user's behavioral changes, contributing to the recommendation accuracy.
+Temporal factors of user-item interactions primarily flow from the following situations: (1) New user-item interactions are constantly occurring by existed or new coming user's new interactions with other items unobserved before or newly entered.
+(2) User's long-term and short-term preferences for items could be changed.
+As a feasible tool, real-time recommendation \cite{abbar2013real, albalawi2019toward, ma2020temporal} relies for capturing these temporal factors on dynamically updating the embeddings of users and items, which can learn and preserve user's behavioral changes and contribute to the recommendation accuracy.

-Commonly used methods of real-time recommendation include the online learning (or online recommendation) method \cite{khan2017collaborative, hoi2018online}, which enables the matrix factorization-based recommendation models to accommodate new user-item interactions in a low computing complexity, and the Markov processes method, which can model the changes of user's short-term preferences for items.
+The common-used methods of real-time recommendation include the online learning (or online recommendation) method \cite{khan2017collaborative, hoi2018online}, which enables the matrix factorization-based recommendation models to absorb temporal (or newly occurring) user-item interactions in a low computing complexity, and the Markov processes method, which can represent the changes in user's short-term preferences for items.